 VWAP works a bit differently because it’s tied to volume.
 To use it effectively, you set a timeframe for the algorithm to operate and let it decide how much to execute based on how active the market is.

-• You want to sell 15 lots of GBP/USD during the London session.
+For example, suppose you want to sell 15 lots of GBP/USD during the London session.

-• You set a VWAP execution window of 3 hours.
+You set a VWAP execution window of 3 hours.

 By the end of the period, your full order is filled, and it looks just like a natural trading flow.

 For retail traders, some advanced platforms calculate VWAP as an indicator on charts.
-You can use it both as an execution strategy and as a benchmark - if your fills are consistently better than VWAP, you’re doing well.
+You can use it both as an execution strategy and as a benchmark.
+If your fills are consistently better than VWAP, you’re doing well.

 Not every forex broker gives access to execution algorithms, but many professional or prop-style platforms do.
-Some examples include:

 If you’re serious about using these strategies, it’s worth checking if your broker supports algorithmic execution or whether you need to use third-party tools.